L-threonine 3-dehydrogenase

-Thus, the two substrates of this enzyme are L-threonine and NAD^{+}, whereas its 3 products are L-2-amino-3-oxobutanoate, NADH, and H^{+}.
+The two substrates of this enzyme are L-threonine and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are (S)-2-amino-3-ketobutyric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-threonine:NAD^{+} oxidoreductase.
-Other names in common use include L-threonine dehydrogenase, threonine 3-dehydrogenase, and threonine dehydrogenase.
-This enzyme participates in glycine, serine and threonine metabolism.
+Other names in common use include L-threonine dehydrogenase, and threonine 3-dehydrogenase.

+In humans

+In humans, the homolog gene, TDH, is a non-functional pseudogene.
+The loss of an acceptor splice site consistently leads to a non-functional truncated protein.
+The primary pathway for threonine degradation in humans instead starts with threonine ammonia-lyase (aka threonine dehydratase) and produces propionyl-CoA instead of glycine.